Our Team: Board of Directors

 ERIN WEBBER, Occupational Therapist, CBI and Progressive Rehab

 Erin brings both personal and professional perspectives to our Board.
 After losing her mother to brain trauma sustained in a pedestrian-car accident, Erin became passionate about finding ways to eliminate preventable death and disability through a holistic, evidence-based approach.
 She is also an occupational therapist who focuses on the assessment and treatment of acquired brain injuries in rehabilitation and medical-legal contexts.
 Originally from the Lower Mainland, Erin lived and worked across the country before setting her sights on Kelowna as the ideal place to raise her young family and enjoy all the activities the Okanagan has to offer.

 Chief Executive Officer

-Mia joined BrainTrust as the Director of Programs in 2019 and worked for a short time as Co-CEO before being promoted to CEO.
-Mia is dedicated to building a strong, healthy, and inclusive community for everyone.
-She is passionate about leading the BrainTrust team to deliver exceptional services and programs that support BrainTrust's clients to thrive as valued members of our community.
-Mia has worked in the non-profit sector for over 10 years and is experienced in leadership, system change, community development, advocacy, program development, and delivery.
-She is BrainTrust's 'connector', having developed collaborative networks and partnerships on many levels.
+Mia joined BrainTrust as the Director of Programs in 2019 and was promoted to CEO in July 2020.
+Mia is a passionate advocate committed to increasing awareness about acquired brain injury and building collaborative networks and partnerships.
+She is dedicated to leading the BrainTrust team to deliver exceptional services and programs that have measurable impact and building a strong, healthy, and inclusive community for everyone.
+Mia has worked in the non-profit sector for over 10 years and is experienced in leadership, developing collaborative networks, system change, community development, advocacy, and program development and delivery.

 Office and HR Manager